Xavier students pursue change through investigative reporting

 The XULA Investigative Stories Program brings together students and veteran journalists to examine some of our nation’s most critical issues and how they're playing out in the City of New Orleans.

 We approach every story like a puzzle, scrutinizing evidence and reaching out to those whose experiences may not support official narratives.
 We collaborate with media outlets and non-profit organizations, and, for every project we produce, our students are credited as contributors.

 Students in the program study classic works of investigative reporting, then produce their own video, print, and data visualization pieces.
 They also spend time in the field with professional journalists.

-Advanced students can go on to produce their own serial podcast, where they will showcase their work from class and interact with subscribers through our website and social media.
+Advanced students can go on to work in paid summer positions.
 Internships are also available through the program.

 Our goal is to equip Xavier students with investigative skills they can use not only to pursue their own careers, but also to promote a more just and humane society.